ehmpathy/declastruct/readme.md

 ### no state file management

-traditional declarative tools (like Terraform) require maintaining a separate state file that tracks what resources exist. this creates problems:
+traditional declarative tools (like Terraform) require separate state files to track resources existence. this creates problems:
 - state files can drift from reality
-- state locking issues in team environments
+- state lock issues in team environments
 - state files must be carefully secured and backed up

-**declastruct eliminates state files entirely.** it compares your desired resource constructs directly against live remote state using unique keys, so the source of truth is always reality itself.
+**declastruct eliminates state files entirely.** it compares your declared desires directly against live remote state via unique keys, so the source of truth is always reality itself.

 ### use your existing domain language

-instead of learning HCL, YAML, or another DSL:
+instead of HCL, YAML, or another DSL:
-- declare resource constructs as TypeScript using `domain-objects`
+- write declarative instructions via TypeScript with [`domain-objects`](https://github.com/ehmpathy/domain-objects)
-- reuse the same domain objects across your application code and remote resource management
+- reuse the domain objects and domain operations across your application code and declarative instructions
-- leverage TypeScript's type safety, IDE autocomplete, and refactoring tools
+- leverage TypeScript's type safety, IDE autocomplete, and refactor tools
-- compose and test resource definitions like any other code
+- compose and test declarative instructions like any other code

 ### enforced best practices